ACCESS-NRI/CMIP7_MED_Hackathon/_episodes/05-writingdiagnostics.md

 > ```
 > esmvaltool recipes get examples/recipe_python.yml
 > ```
+> Use the file you edited that works from the completion of the lesson.
+>
 > Copy the file `diagnostic.py` to your working folder
 > to keep the ones in the repo as templates unaltered while you can more easily
 > find the files you are editing.
 Edit your recipe to point to your copy of